Bag1

 Terroir

-Vines are grown in the Bekaa Valley at about 1,000 m altitude, where hot days and cool nights contribute to Musar’s balance.
-Gravelly, limestone-rich soils and low rainfall stress the vines (which include ungrafted old vines of Cinsault and Carignan), concentrating flavors.
-The reds are typically blends of roughly one-third each Cabernet Sauvignon, Cinsault and Carignan, fermented with ambient yeasts and aged up to 7 years before release, developing Musar’s signature spicy, earthy complexity.
-The winery is at Ghazir, north of Beirut, but grapes come from Bekaa sites near Aana and Kefraya.
-This terroir, coupled with a non-interventionist philosophy (minimal sulfur, no fining/filtration), yields wines of remarkable character that can evolve for decades
+Vines grow in the Bekaa Valley at about 1,000 metres altitude, where hot days and cool nights contribute to the balance in the wines.
+Gravelly, limestone-rich soils and low rainfall stress the vines (which include ungrafted old-vine Cinsault and Carignan), concentrating flavour.
+The winery sits at Ghazir north of Beirut, but grapes come from Bekaa sites near Aana and Kefraya.
+Minimal intervention is the rule: ambient yeasts, minimal sulfur, no fining or filtration.

 Available Wines